Participating in clinical trial during COVID-19

 - Simple Spoon (West Houston and The Woodlands)

-The Learning Center patient library in Mays Clinic, Floor 2, will open on Monday, June 28, for patients and their visitors.
-They will be open Monday through Friday from 9 a.m. to 4 p.m.
-Patients and visitors will be asked to wear masks, keep their distance and sanitize hands before reviewing materials to reduce the spread of infection.
+The Learning Center patient library in Mays Clinic, Floor 2, is open for patients and their visitors.
+It is open Monday through Friday from 9 a.m. to 4 p.m.
+Patients and visitors will be asked to keep their distance and sanitize hands before reviewing materials to reduce the spread of infection.

 - Refraining from touching your eyes, nose or mouth with unwashed hands.